-- Maximise deductible super contributions the concessional contributions cap for the 2015 financial year is \$30,000 per person for those aged 48 or under at 30 June 2014 or \$35,000 for those aged 49 or over at 30 June 2014.
-Any super contributions must be banked by the superfund prior to 30 June 2015, don't leave it too late to transfer the cash!
-Make sure you take into account super contributions from all sources. - Write off bad debtors review the list of people who owe you money and write off any that you believe are not recoverable.
+- Maximise deductible super contributions the concessional contributions cap for the 2017 financial year is \$30,000 per person, or \$35,000 for those aged 49 or over at 30 June 2016.
+Any super contributions must be banked by the superfund prior to 30 June 2017, don't leave it too late to transfer the cash!
+Make sure you take into account super contributions from all sources.
+Note this cap will reduce to \$25,000 for all ages from 1 July 2017. - Taking advantage of a permanent tax rate cut sometimes a timing benefit can have a permanent effect.
+Recent changes to the company tax rate will see the tax rate fall from 30% (28.5% for small business entities with turnover under \$2 million) to an eventual rate of 25% for all companies with annual turnover of \$50 million or less.
+The schedule of changes is a little intricate and will be phased in over the next ten years.
+Relevant changes come into effect each year on 1 July.
+Companies who are due a tax rate in the following tax year may be able to put in place timing measures which will reduce their taxable income now, and make additional income eligible to the lower tax rate in the following year, thus capturing a permanent tax cut. - Write off bad debtors review the list of people who owe you money and write off any that you believe are not recoverable.
 You should make a physical write off in your accounting system before 30 June, and cease collection activity.
 Depending on your GST reporting method, you may also be able to claim back some GST previously paid, on bad debts written off. - Write off old stock review your stock on hand and write off any old stock that is out of date, obsolete, damaged or unsaleable.
 Ideally, you should also perform a full stocktake at 30 June. - Write off old plant & equipment review your depreciation schedule and write off any items which you no longer own or are no longer in use.
-It always surprises me how many times I see old equipment sitting on a depreciation schedule that has not been used in the business for years.

-- Research and development (R&D) expenditure can provide generous tax concessions.
+It always surprises me how many times I see old equipment sitting on a depreciation schedule that has not been used in the business for years. - Research and development (R&D) expenditure can provide generous tax concessions.
 Many businesses conduct R&D, and incur related expenditure, without realising.
-R&D is a very specific area of tax expertise.
-Ask your accountant to refer you an R&D expert if you think you might qualify. - Fuel Tax Credits does your business purchase fuel for anything other than light vehicles (4.5 tonne GVM or less) travelling on a public roads?
+R&D is a very specific area of tax expertise and only applies to companies.
+Ask your accountant to refer you an R&D expert if you think you might qualify.

+- Fuel Tax Credits does your business purchase fuel for anything other than light vehicles (4.5 tonne GVM or less) travelling on a public roads?
 If so, you are probably eligible for Fuel Tax Credits.
 Fuel Tax Credits should be reported and claimed in your Business Activity Statement and are based on the number litres of fuel used each period.
 If you have neglected to claim Fuel Tax Credits in previous years, you may be due some refunds. - Year-end Tax Effective Investments there are no shortage of end of year tax investments and schemes which offer large upfront deductions.
 Many of these schemes however live up the old adage of 'if it seems too good to be true...'.
 A worthwhile investment strategy should be a sound investment first, any tax benefit should be secondary.
 If you are still contemplating investing in one of these schemes however, make sure the promoter has obtained a product ruling from the ATO and check to see if this investment is subject to a Tax Office Taxpayer Alert.